darshan-balar/Services/README.md

 The API exposes the following endpoints:

-- `GET /services`: Retrieves a list of resources.
+- `GET /services`: Retrieves a list of services.
-- `GET /versions`: Retrieves a specific resource by ID.
+- `GET /versions`: Retrieves a specific service versions by ID.

 For detailed information about each endpoint, refer to the API documentation.

 ## Examples

-### Retrieve Resources
+### Retrieve Services

 **Request:**